A person presents a breakdown of ad spend on a screen to a group seated around a table.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.

-In this report, we’ll peer into fresh marketing ideas that can help your brand stand out among the noise.
-From awareness-based strategies to doing your best with social media like a pro, we’ll cover unbelievably practical maxims to lift your marketing game.
+In this article, we’ll explore fresh marketing ideas that can help your brand stand out among the noise.
+From humor-based strategies to leveraging social media like a pro, we’ll cover actionable maxims to lift your marketing game.

 Why Selling Feels Like Taming a Wild Turkey on Black Friday

-Black Friday is the perfect case of consumer frenzy—everyone wants a piece of the action.
-Along the same lines, marketing often requires being affected by unpredictable customer behavior, competing for attention, and adapting on the fly.
+Black Friday is the epitome of consumer frenzy—everyone wants a piece of the action.
+Similarly, marketing often requires navigating unpredictable customer behavior, competing for attention, and adapting on the fly.

 Lessons from the Wild Turkey Chase